Bellman function and linear dimension-free estimates in a theorem of Bakry: Introduction

+While the first version of this paper was under review, it was discovered by Ba\~nuelos and Baudoin \cite[Remark 2.1]{BB} that the above cited papers of Li actually contain a gap, owing to which the proofs of his explicit estimates in terms of $p$ are not correct.
+This gap was addressed by Li himself \cite{Li3, Li4}, while the results originally claimed by Li have recently been proven by Ba\~nuelos and Os\c ekowski \cite{BO}.

-The same papers by Li \cite{Li,Li2} also contain a thorough review of numerous earlier results about Riesz transforms on various classes of Riemannian manifolds, as well as several applications that further motivate the pursuit of the dimension-free boundedness of Riesz transforms in such generality.
+The same papers by Li \cite{Li,Li2} and Ba\~nuelos and Os\c ekowski \cite{BO} also contain a thorough review of numerous earlier results about Riesz transforms on various classes of Riemannian manifolds, as well as several applications that further motivate the pursuit of the dimension-free boundedness of Riesz transforms in such generality.

-The proofs in \cite{Bakry1,Li,Li2} are probabilistic, and in \cite[p.
+The proofs in \cite{Bakry1,Li,Li2,BO} are probabilistic, and in \cite[p.
 269]{Li} the author specifically raises the question of finding an analytic proof of Theorem~\ref{Bakry}.
 The main objective of this paper is to give a short analytic proof of Bakry's result with explicit linear estimates in $p$ (see Corollary~\ref{c: 2}).
 We accomplish this by employing the technique of Bellman functions.
-It was brought into harmonic analysis by Nazarov, Treil and Volberg in the 1994 preprint version of their paper \cite{NTV}.
+It originates in stochastic optimal control, while it was brought into harmonic analysis by Nazarov, Treil and Volberg in the 1994 preprint version of their paper \cite{NTV}.
 Here we will follow the scheme laid out in papers \cite{DV,DV-Sch,DV-Kato}.
 Accordingly, the result in question will be a corollary of the so-called bilinear embedding theorem for the weighted Laplacian $\cL_\varphi$ on $M$ (see Theorem~\ref{t: 3}).
 We are able to make the passage from the embedding theorem to the Riesz transforms without using spectral multipliers.
 This is in contrast with \cite{DV} and \cite{DV-Sch}, although one of the results there (dimension-free estimates of Riesz transforms associated with the Ornstein-Uhlenbeck operator, see \cite{DV}) is a particular case of Corollary \ref{c: 2}.
 In this light our method can be viewed as an improvement over \cite{DV}.